The Identity-to-Execution Gap

 The submission identifies a single structural gap preventing confident AI agent deployment in regulated financial services: no standard governs what agents do after authentication.
 The credential boundary is addressed.
 The execution boundary is not.

-The paper presents evidence from the Cloud Security Alliance, the FIFAI II Report, Gartner, and Rubrik Zero Labs quantifying the gap, maps the compounding regulatory friction across SOX, SR 11-7, OCC 2023-17, and BCBS 239, and presents ZLAR as a working solution — an open-source execution-boundary governance system already operating in production.
+The paper presents evidence from the Cloud Security Alliance, the FIFAI II Report, Gartner, and Rubrik Zero Labs quantifying the gap, maps the compounding regulatory friction across SOX, SR 11-7, OCC 2023-17, and BCBS 239, and presents ZLAR as a working execution-boundary governance system with prior Apache-2.0 public distribution.
+Current public claims remain bounded by the v3.4.0 release and do not assert production authority, live approval-channel delivery or health, a live records system, a production records adapter or service, persistent runtime profile installation or activation, exactly-once effect semantics, production-grade anti-rollback protection, stale-lock recovery, multi-host coordination, production-grade durable storage, or tamper resistance for the consumed-receipt store, direct filesystem side-door closure, host process side-door closure, or live machine coverage.